Shaydu/carthorse/docs/requirements/data-integrity.md

 8. **Detailed Logging**: Comprehensive error reporting for debugging

 **Result**: Every successful export produces a database that will work perfectly with the API service, with zero data integrity issues.

+## ⚠️ Geometry Format Policy

+**All geometry in Carthorse is stored and handled as binary (WKB) spatial objects in the database (PostGIS/SpatiaLite).**
+- WKT (Well-Known Text) is only used for conversion at import/export boundaries or for debugging/validation.
+- All API/database operations use the binary geometry type; use ST_AsText(geometry) or AsText(geometry) for WKT conversion if needed.